sykesjd/pretty-good-todo/README.md

 - `import.js`: NodeJS script to import data from GoodTodo
 - `index.html`: the client-facing application page
 - `index.js`: the client-side script used by `index.html` to attach event listeners and initialize the page to show today's todos
+- `todo.js`: client-side script through which the client adds todos and their accompanying event listeners to the page
 - `ajax.js`: client-side script through which the client application interfaces with the server's API
-- Shell scripts: scripts used by the npm package to start, stop, and test this application (hence the necessity for PowerShell on Windows); located in the `scripts` directory
+- `.sh` scripts: shell scripts used by the npm package to start, restart, stop, and test this application (hence the necessity for PowerShell on Windows); located in the `scripts` directory

 ### Using a different database